HellsJanitor/Custom-TI/README.md

 '#give_up'						Chat command used by the streamer exclusively, to kill all spawns in a 150 block radius

-'#spawn_zombie_limo'			Spawns a passive aggressive zombie, which shoots explosive snowballs at the player
+'#spawn_zombie_limo'			Spawns a passive aggressive zombie, which spits explosive snowballs

 '#spawn_legendary_tourist' 		Spawns a Legendary Tourist zombie